 - Program Departure Day: SATURDAY

 - Arrival/Departure Airport: Juan Santamaria International Airport, San Jose, Costa Rica (Code: SJO)

 Accommodation & Meals

-Volunteers on this project will be accommodated in a Volunteer House in Playa Bandera.
-Rooms are dormitory in style and shared by up to 4 volunteers of the same gender depending on the time of year and number of volunteers.
+Volunteers on this project will be accommodated in a Volunteer House.
+Rooms are dormitory in style and may be shared by up to 4 volunteers of the same gender depending on the time of year and number of volunteers.

 The house has all the basic amenities including western style bathroom, electricity, hot water, wifi, communal areas and a well equipped kitchen.

 Breakfast and lunch are provided daily and are included in the program fee.
 Dinner can also be arranged with the project site for a small fee or volunteers may enjoy dining out in the local area.

 Volunteers are often expected to help with cooking and cleaning up (using a roster-based system), so everyone contributes at meal times – bringing a wonderful ‘family’ feel to this project.
 Nice!